 To install, just double click on the prefpane.
 Hit control-option-k to zap and unzap the cursor.
 If you want to uninstall, go to ~/Library/PreferencePanes/ and trash Cursorcerer.

 The technique behind this global cursor hiding hack originates in a useful post to the Apple carbon-dev mailing list from Red Sweater’s Daniel Jalkut.

-Cursorcerer 3.2 is signed, notarized, and works in MacOS Big Sur, Catalina, and Mojave—and now natively supports Apple Silicon M1 Macs as well as Intel-based Macs.
+Cursorcerer 3.2 is signed, notarized, and works in MacOS Monterey, Big Sur, and Catalina—and now natively supports Apple Silicon M1 Macs as well as Intel-based Macs.
 You may wish to right-click and select Open on the PrefPane to quickly bypass GateKeeper.

 Update: Cursorcerer has been updated to a 64-bit version that runs smoothly in the latest versions of macOS.
 The minimum idle hiding threshold has also been lowered at the request of some users.
 Legacy users can grab the 32-bit version here, or 2.0 here.